dbdesign-students-spring2024/5-database-design-shaw2065/README.md

     | 5              | 103        | 05.05.21  | Dümmlers Chapter 14  |
     | ...            | ...        | ...       | ...                  |

-    > [!NOTE]
-    > Composite primary key: `assignment_id` and `section_id`
+    - Composite primary key: `assignment_id` and `section_id`
-    > All non-key fields are not facts about any other non-key field.
+    - All non-key fields are not facts about any other non-key field.
-    > `due_date` and `relevant_reading` are all single-valued facts about the primary key.
+    - `due_date` and `relevant_reading` are all single-valued facts about the primary key.
 Each assignment for the specific section will have only one due date and only one relevant reading.

 8. grade